mmoayyed/mmoayyed.github.io/_posts/2023-01-27-cas70x-authn-context-mapping.md

 Let's say that you have a CAS deployment that is configured to act as a SAML2 identity provider.
 This CAS sever is also configured to act as a SAML2 proxy, and will hand off authentication requests to an external SAML2 identity provider, say, Okta.
 In other words, all applications registered with CAS will interact with it as a SAML2 identity provider, and yet CAS itself will act as a service provider when it proxies the request to Okta.

 SAML2 service provicers that are registered with CAS are configured to request `https://refeds.org/profile/mfa` as the requested authentication context.
 Normally, CAS would take the context verbaitm and will pass it on to Okta.
-Of course, if Okta may not recognize this context at all, and so you may be required to translate and map this to something it understands:
+Of course, Okta may not recognize this context at all, and so you may be required to translate and map this to something it understands:

 ```
 cas.authn.saml-idp.core.authentication-context-class-mappings[0]= \